July 31, 2016

 It’s not all about games

 When people think of virtual reality they most likely associate games and futuristic scenes in movies.
-More and more developers are creating applications other than games that benefit those looking to work more efficiently and effectively day to day.
+More and more developers are creating applications other than games that benefit those looking to work more efficiently and effectively from day today.
 While games certainly lead the VR market right now, I have a feeling it won’t be long before you can do everything you do on a typical desktop system on a VR device.

 There is a ton of information available online that’s worth reading into if Virtual reality interests you.
 Below is a collection of sources I found really interesting.
 After reading/watching I came away excited about the future of what ’s in store for computing to come.